Approach to My Reviews

 - JPEG - max res, 8-bit and 100% quality

-- Setting for i.r web publication from RAW: 85% quality
+- Quality for this publication from RAW: 85%

 Standard built-in Vibrant Profile